 Small catfish got dangerous spines in Thailand

-Additionally, the spines contain a venom, which initiates a twitching acting of surrounding muscles.
+Additionally, the spines contain venom, which initiates a twitching of surrounding muscles.
 This further complicates removal and contributes to the pain produced by the venom.
-Clinical studies have shown that the venom started acting nearly immediately, was at its peak after 30 sec, and did not subdue over the study observation period of 15 minutes.
+Clinical studies have shown that the venom started acting nearly immediately, was at its peak after 30 seconds, and did not subdue over the study observation period of 15 minutes.

 How to hold the small catfish

-Local freshwater fishermen in Thailand therefore treat this small catfish (Pla Kod) with high respect for its ability to inflict nasty wounds.
+Therefore, local freshwater fishermen in Thailand treat this small catfish (Pla Kod) with high respect for its ability to inflict nasty wounds.
 As a first step of net harvesting, they will remove the spines of all Pla Kod in the net.
-They grip them from the belly side with three fingers, break the dorsal spine next to the body, and thereafter both pelvic spines.
-Only after the removal of these three spines, do they grip the fish from above – in the way larger species of catfish are held.
+They grip them from the belly side with three fingers, break the dorsal spine next to the body, and after that both pelvic spines.
+Only after removing these three spines do they grip the fish from above – in the way larger species of catfish are held.
 Pictures attached show Pla Kod’s with removed spines.
-Only after the removal of all these spines, fishermen are proceeding with cleaning out their nets.
+Only after removing all these spines are fishermen proceeding with cleaning out their nets.
+Grilling and eating this fish was presented in this article on our website.

 Treatment when getting finned

-But it is common practice among Catfish fishermen to rub the puncture with the belly slime of the catfish.
-This is done for about 10 seconds – which is said to relieve the pain completely.
+However, it is common practice among Catfish fishermen to rub the puncture with the catfish’s belly slime for about 10 seconds, which is said to completely relieve the pain.
 As I’m not a medical doctor or pharmacist, I can’t comment on that.

 Lessons learned on dangerous spines of small catfish in Thailand